jonatansegovia-borderless/-readme-ssh-sourcetree-ENG/README.md

   ![](./img/8.png)

-* 2.4 - The following poster will appear, and we select 'no'
+* 2.4 - The following popup will appear, and give it 'no'

   ![](./img/9.png)